learn-co-curriculum/dsc-pca-numpy-lab/README.md

 ## Normalize the data

-Next, normalize your data by subtracting the mean from each of the columns
+Next, normalize your data by subtracting the mean from each of the columns.

 ```python